 Don and Jude moved to Flat Rock, NC where he built a house, joined a Country Club, had another son, and started working part-time for Tyco.
 He loved the Smokey Mountains, and his Pete Dye-designed golf course.
-Don also loved nearby Asheville and the Smokey Mountains.
+Don also loved nearby Asheville.
 He played golf as long as he could, eventually being sidelined due to a should/neck injury.

 Having had thousands of phone calls with him, literally, I know above everything he adored his children and always delighted in speaking to or visiting them.
 He was always concerned with how everyone was doing.